When school supply lists are endless, sometimes it pays to take a break and prepare some personalized touchs for your kids’ back-to-school arsenal.

 3. Indoor S’mores – These tasty treats will make any student smile when he opens his lunch box.
 Include a note telling them how special they are to make their back-to-school separation as painless as possible.

-4. Package Your Own Snacks – Skip the 100-calorie snacks and use this cheat sheet from Ladies Home Journal to create your own, like 13 animal crackers, 3/4 oz cheddar cheese, 2 Twizzlers, 7/8 cup Cheerios or 2/3 cup mini marshmallows.
+4. Package Your Own Snacks – Skip the 100-calorie snacks and use this cheat sheet from Ladies Home Journal to create your own, like 15 mini carrots, 2 Twizzlers, 7/8 cup Cheerios or 2/3 cup mini marshmallows.

-Plus, back-to-school season is a great time to get organized and set priorities for the year before the madness of the year goes into full swing.
-Here are some ways.
+Back-to-school season is also a great time to get organized and set priorities for the year before the madness of the year goes into full swing.
+Here are some ways to get everything in order:

 5. Host a Yard Sale – I know, I know … one last thing you need on your to-do list, but the back-to-school season is great for yard sales.
 The temperatures are falling for one, and you’re examining your kids’ closets and needing to buy new clothes, if yours grows as fast as mine does.
 Take the opportunity to reorganize, sell what you can, and use the money to stock up during sales coming up over Labor Day weekend.